duke-malaria-collaboratory/DiscovR/_episodes/04-r-data-analysis.md

 ~~~
 {: .output}

-When we call `summarize()`, we can use any of the column names of our data object as values to pass to other functions. `summarize()` will return a new data object and our value will be returned as a column.
+When we call `summarise()`, we can use any of the column names of our data object as values to pass to other functions. `summarise()` will return a new data object and our value will be returned as a column.

-> **Note:** The `summarize()` and `summarise()` functions perform identical functions.
+> **Note:** The `summarise()` and `summarise()` functions perform identical functions.

-The `mean_smoke_pct=` part tells `summarize()` to use "mean_smoke_pct" as the name of the new column.
+The `mean_smoke_pct=` part tells `summarise()` to use "mean_smoke_pct" as the name of the new column.
 Note that you don't have to have quotes around this new name as long as it starts with a letter and doesn't include a space.

-When you call `summarize()`, you can also create more than one new column.
+When you call `summarise()`, you can also create more than one new column.
 To do so, you must separate your columns with a comma.
 Building on the code from above, let's add a new column that calculates the minimum and maximum percent of smokers.

 ~~~
 smoking_pollution %>%
-  summarize(mean_smoke_pct=mean(smoke_pct),
+  summarise(mean_smoke_pct=mean(smoke_pct),
             min_smoke_pct=min(smoke_pct),
             max_smoke_pct=max(smoke_pct))
 ~~~